What are the most difficult grammar rules in Italian?

 Why?
 Just because.

-In fact, the gender of Italian nouns is totally arbitrary so you have to learn it by heart.
+The gender of Italian nouns is arbitrary, so you have to learn it by heart.

 - singular feminine nouns end in -a

 Note there are exceptions, but most Italian nouns follow this rule.